Skip to main content

 • The second was as of March 29th, 2024 and it included submissions from the public to the Ministry (ie: families of those killed).
 We detailed the changes in our April 13th update.

-Additional details about the list provided by the ministry in January:
+Additional details about the list provided by the ministry in the initial January update:

 1. The missing persons and the bodies of those trapped under the rubble were not counted.